What we did

 When your child is sick or injured, nothing is more important than getting the best possible care.
 Sometimes that means traveling for treatment.
 Atlanta Ronald McDonald House Charities (ARMHC) offers families a home away from home and critical support while their children receive medical care at local hospitals.

-In addition to ARMHC’s Gatewood House, the charity will open its new Peachtree-Dunwoody House in late 2015.
-Between the two facilities, the charity will have 81 rooms to house families in need, marking a significant milestone for the organization.
+In addition to ARMHC's Gatewood House, the charity was preparing to open its new Peachtree-Dunwoody House.
+Between the two facilities, ARMHC would have 81 rooms to house families in need, marking a significant milestone for the organization.

 “We’ve always had more families that need us than we could accommodate.
 This is the first time in the charity’s history that we actually will have enough rooms,” says Beth Howell, president and CEO of ARMHC.